HariSekhon/Knowledge-Base/mac.md

 <!-- INDEX_END -->

 ## WARNING: Battery Life

+### Mac battery runs hotter during charging

+Ensure it is on a table and not heat capturing linen like you bed, especially if travelling.

 ### Do not let your Macbook Pro get hot it will destroy the battery!!